waghostel/streamlit-extra-demo/README.md

 Some of these extras may be moved to the official Streamlit package or deprecated in the future.

-If you find any non-working examples, please let me know so I can fix them.
+If you find any non-working examples, please feel free to fix and upload it :-)

 ![Alt text](https://upload.cc/i1/2025/02/14/vCqtjR.png)